-The Corporation reports the General Fund as its only major fund.
+The Corporation reports the General Fund and the CDBG fund as its major funds.

 d.
 Cash and Investments

 Cash includes amounts in demand and time deposits.
 Investments, if any, are reported in the accompanying balance sheet at fair value, except for certain money market and investment contracts that are reported at cost because they are not transferable, and they have terms that are not affected by changes in market interest rates.